What makes a strong Abnormal Security alternative

 Why Sublime Security stands out as a strong Abnormal Security alternative

-2. Flexible rule logic tailored to your environment
+2. Coverage that adapts to your environment

 3. Automation that reduces workload without reducing visibility